Possibly the hardest kit to find if you can find it at all!

 The JPS kit

 The kit contains the painted resin body, painted interior with one-piece roll cage and the usual assortment of parts.
 JPS makes their kits rather simple to construct and so contain relatively few parts; the only etched parts are stainless steel tow hooks, wing supports and the windshield wiper.
 The body is an okay molding (certainly not Tameo quality) with pretty good detail.
 However, the paintwork had a few flaws but will be totally covered in decals in any case.
 Vac formed windows are fairly clear but are not up to modern standards as we know them.

 The interior is painted aluminum with a LOT of molded-in detail.
 Plumbing and wiring on the floor will drive me crazy when painting time comes.
 It is very fine and will take some care to get it right.
-There’s a fire extinguisher, brake cooling ducts, fuel filler line and a fine shifter with a defined linkage.
-The dash looks accurate but contains no guages molded in or as a decal.
+There’s a fire extinguisher, brake cooling ducts, fuel filler line and what is probably a rear sway bar adjuster that looks like a traditional shifter, with a defined linkage.
+The dash looks accurate but contains no gauges molded in or as a decal.
 The seat has the belts molded in and they run through the back of the seat and wrap on to the back.
 The base that this all lies in is pretty heavy, mimicking a metal baseplate.
 This give the whole model a heft rarely found in resin models.

 My kit contained a broken steering wheel which will be replaced from my spare parts box.
 One of the correctly yellow-tinted headlights was also broken, but was cleanly cracked and should go into the model unnoticed.
 Getting spare parts from JPS MIniatures would prove to be a daunting task anyhow.

 The roll cage needs a little tweaking to fit perfectly; however the one-piece design will save much time not having to construct the whole thing from scratch.

 The Jeff Koons BMW Art Car kit verdict